kuzzleio/documentation-old/src/guide/essentials/real-time.md

     })
 ```

-This code isn't very useful but it shows the capability to react to a notification coming from the server.
+This code isn't very useful at the moment, but it shows the capability to react to a notification coming from the server.

 Here, we call the `subscribe` method on the `todos` collection with two arguments:

-* The first argument represents the _filters_, and in this case there's none, which means that we are subscribing to _all the documents_ in the collection.
+* The first argument represents the _filters_, and in this case there's none, which means that we are subscribing to _all documents changes_ in the collection.
 Filters enable more fine-grained selection on the data we want to subscribe to and are described in the next example.
 * The second argument is the _callback_, i.e. a function that is called _every time a notification is received_.

 Now, imagine this code is executed on Tom's client: when Ann creates the new TO-DO item, Tom receives a notification looking like the following: